yfzhou42/YunFan.Zhou.github.io/games.markdown

-The approach we present, unlike the usual MLE, makes use of a censoring model (the distribution that causes missingness of times-to-event and is usually not modeled, see <a href="./survival.html">survival intro</a>) and plays a *game* between a *failure model player* and *censoring model player*.
+The approach we present, unlike the usual MLE, makes use of a censoring model (the distribution that causes missingness of times-to-event is usually not modeled, see <a href="./survival.html">survival intro</a>) and plays a *game* between a *failure model player* and *censoring model player*.